User Manual

 Joakim Jarl

-First use: Play the loudest portion of your track and click Set Target to adjust the input level to -16 LUFS, which is the level that the Flows are calibrated for.
+First use: Play the loudest portion of your track and click Calibrate Input to adjust the input level to -16 LUFS, which is the level that the Flows are calibrated for.
 Switch between the different Flows and familiarize yourself with the Flow controls.
 Listen carefully to the result and keep in mind that the contribution of each Flow control might be subtle.
 To audition the changes, click Gain Match Input, and toggle Bypass to easily compare before and after without difference in level.

 On Mastering...